pavanvaranasi02/Full-Stack-Development/React/Debugging React Apps.md

 - Set breakpoints in the app.jsx file to pause execution at specific lines.
 - Observe the paused code and variable values using the debugger.
 - Use debugger controls (step, jump in/out) to navigate through code execution.
+3. **Using StrictMode in React Applications:**
+- StrictMode is a React component that helps identify potential errors during development.
+- It executes components twice, aiding in catching issues that might not be apparent in a single execution.
+- StrictMode doubles component execution during development only.
+It doesn't impact production performance.
+- StrictMode helps identify issues related to component lifecycle and state management.